 Administrative hiring, as in all hiring, is an employment action and as such hiring processes must be conducted with an appreciation for confidentiality and a recognition that all searches might not function completely alike.
 While it is preferred that all searches be publicly posted to give equal opportunity for all any candidate interested in the position to apply and that searches be openly conducted with opportunities for meaningful engagement by the campus community, some degree of discretion needs to be available to those responsible for hiring academic administrators in order to retain flexibility under unique circumstances or avoid unnecessarily impacting a candidate’s current position.
 Tailoring a search to a particular situation may be required for the university to secure the best possible candidates.

 For the large majority of searches, these values are closely aligned.
 However, it is natural that there may be instances when they are in tension with each other.
-These guidelines are intended to help manage that tension by setting forth procedures that provide for substantial, meaningful participation while making room for the responsible exercise of discretion.
+These procedures provide guidelines that are intended to help manage that tension by setting forth procedures that provide for substantial, meaningful participation while making room for the responsible exercise of discretion.
 Accordingly, and consistent with our mutual commitment to shared governance, the Administration and Senate will collaborate to ensure an appropriate balance.

 Academic Administrators